TrentScholl/statsd-bosun-backend/README.md

 ## Notes
 - Bosun metadata is not yet supported
+- Metrics are suffixed with their types (eg. activeusers.gauge, responsetype.timer, downloads.count)
 - This backend can also be used to send metrics directly to an OpenTSDB server over HTTP/S

 ## Dependencies